roman731/PHP_Private_Message_System/README.md

 -Ajax to auto refresh the main messaging from user to user.

--Remove the 'Enter Name' field in the group chat, and just have the sender name be the user's login name.
+~~-Remove the 'Enter Name' field in the group chat, and just have the sender name be the user's login name.~~ (added Dec.1)

 ~~-Add a drop down menu in the direct messaging system which gives a list of users you can message (currently you have to know which users are already registerd)~~ (Added on Nov.30)